d5555/TagEditor/README.md

 ![alt text](https://github.com/d5555/TagEditor/blob/master/pics/coref_annot.png)

 **Dependencies**<br/>
-Select a tag in TAG SET pannel then select a word to assign the tag.
+Select a tag in TAG SET pannel then click on a word in the editor window to assign the tag.
 Click on another word(token) to assign a head tag.
+Click on the word again to remove the tag.
 ![alt text](https://github.com/d5555/TagEditor/blob/master/pics/dep.png)

 **How to use Text Categories**<br/>